Supporting Documentation: Tangible Capital Assets by Main Custodian Ministries as per the Public Accounts of Canada

 - The ministry of Innovation, Science and Industry was named Industry from 2004–2005 to 2014–2015 and then Innovation, Science and Economic Development from 2015–2016 to 2020–2021.

-- The ministry of Public Safety was named Solicitor General in 2004–2005 and then, Public Safety and Emergency Preparedness from 2005–2006 to 2020–2021.
+- The ministry of Public Safety, Democratic Institutions and Intergovernmental Affairs was named Solicitor General in 2004–2005 then, Public Safety and Emergency Preparedness from 2005–2006 to 2020–2021 and then, Public Safety from 2021–2022 to 2022–2023

 - The ministry of Public Services and Procurement was named Public Works and Government Services from 2004–2005 to 2014–2015.